scales-okn/PACER-tools/code/parsers/README.md

 - `pending_counts`, `terminated_counts` *(dictionary)* - criminal cases only; each key is the name of a party who was charged with a criminal count, and each value is a list in which each element has the following dictionary structure:
   - `counts` *(string)*
   - `disposition` *(string)*
-- `complaints` *(dictionary)* - criminal cases only; each key is the name of a party who was charged with a criminal count, and each value is the statute(s) specified as the basis of the charges
+- `complaints` *(dictionary)* - certain criminal cases only; each key is the name of a party who was charged with a criminal count, and each value is the statute(s) specified as the basis of the charges
 - `docket_available` *(boolean)*
 - `docket` *(list of dictionaries)* - contains one item per docket entry, structured as follows:
   - `date_filed` *(string)*
   - `ind` *(string)* - Pacer's numerical index for this entry (can be an empty string, as not all Pacer entries are numbered)
   - `docket_text` *(string)*
-  - `links` *(dictionary)* - each key is either a non-zero attachment number or 0 for the main 'line document', and each value is a link to a Pacer document
+  - `links` *(dictionary)* - each key is either a non-zero attachment number or 0 for the main document, and each value is a one-element dictionary in which the key ('url') maps to a Pacer document link

 The following fields are not pulled directly from the Pacer docket, and are primarily meant for internal use:
 - `mdl_id_source` *(string)* - the origin of `mdl_code` (either 'lead_case_id' or 'flags')